andrewcho-dev/OpsConductor/.zencoder/rules/repo.md

 # OpsConductor Universal Automation Orchestration Platform

 ## Repository Summary
-OpsConductor is a job-centric automation platform for orchestrating tasks across various target systems.
+OpsConductor is a comprehensive job-centric automation platform for orchestrating tasks across various target systems.
 It features a modern architecture with a FastAPI backend, React frontend, and uses PostgreSQL for data storage and Redis for caching.

 ## Repository Structure
 - **backend/**: FastAPI application with API endpoints, database models, and business logic